 This Arduino based DIY kit is ideal for putting up a customizable vehicle telematics data logging device with OBD-II/GPS/G-force data data logging, live data display and Bluetooth SPP and BLE wireless connectivity.
 The whole setup is powered by OBD-II port.
-The well developed and actively maintained Arduino sketches and libraries for this kit make it easy-to-go and easy-to-modify.
+Our actively maintained Arduino sketches and libraries for this kit make it easy-to-go and ready-to-hack.
 The kit consists of following parts:

 - Freematics OBD-II Adapter for Arduino